yen9516562009/GIS-Projects/Tech2/README.md

 # Generate a Surface Water Temperature Product with a Monthly Temporal Resolution
 This is the project for the Element 84 Tech Screen.

-## Project Questions
-1.
-how source products used?
-what are properties of the final product? devise an output file name for the aggregated output product.
+The goal is to understand the source products used and properties of the final product (monthly average surface water temperature).

 ## Data Acquisition
 ### SDG